Download this example as a Jupyter notebook

 Wing compliance status: WatchListHasSubstanceAboveThreshold

-This tells us that the wing flap assembly contains an SVHC above the 0.1% threshold.
+This tells you that the wing flap assembly contains an SVHC above the 0.1% threshold.

 part are available in the parts